VanTamNguyen/Java-Backend/spring.md

 | initialization method | A callback to be called after all properties on the bean have been set by the container |
 | destruction method | A callback to be called after when the container contains the bean is destroyed |

+There are 3 ways to provide the Spring Container the configuration metadata:
+* XML based configuration file
+* Java annotations
+* Java code

 ### 5. Bean Scopes